Bosonic quantum Hall droplets in rapidly rotating two-dimensional Bose-Einstein condensates

-\emph {Single droplet state.---}In cold atomic experiments, quasi-2D confinement is ensured by making the axial trap frequency $\omega_z$ much larger than the radial frequency $ \omega_\perp$, such that the effective 2D interaction strength is $g=a_s\sqrt{{8\pi \omega_z}/{m}}$ where $a_s$ is the s-wave scattering length.
-In the rapid rotation limit $\Omega = \omega_\perp $, the quasi-2D Bose condensate in the rotating frame is described by the Gross-Pitaevskii equation~\cite{Gross1961,Pitaevskii1961,Gross1963}
+\emph {Single quantum Hall droplet state.---}In cold atomic experiments, quasi-2D confinement is ensured by making the axial trap frequency $\omega_z$ much larger than the radial frequency $ \omega_\perp$, such that the effective 2D interaction strength is $g=a_s\sqrt{{8\pi \omega_z}/{m}}$ where $a_s$ is the s-wave scattering length.
+When the thermal and interaction energies are significantly smaller than $\hbar\omega_z$, the transverse degree of freedom can be effectively integrated out, resulting in an effective two-dimensional system.
+In the rapid rotation limit $\Omega = \omega_\perp $, the quasi-2D Bose condensate in the rotating frame is described by the 2D Gross-Pitaevskii equation~\cite{Gross1961,Pitaevskii1961,Gross1963}

 where the condensate wave function $\psi$ is normalized to the number of atoms $N$.

 In the first instance, we may look for droplet states from stationary solutions to the above equation.
 There are two types of stationary solutions that can be easily verified.
 The first is $\psi(\br,t) = \psi_0(\br)e^{-i\mu t}$, where $ \psi_0(\br)$ is the ground state of the static trapped condensate satisfying